Professor, English

 ENGL 151: Reading and Imagination

-ENGL 265: Coming of Age in Literature and Film
+ENGL 216: Coming of Age in Literature and Film

-ENGL 313: Global Anglophone Language and Literature
+ENGL 257: Global Anglophone Language and Literature

-ENGL 381: African American Literature
+ENGL 256: African American Literature

-ENGL 441: Community Dialogue Workshop
+ENGL 291: Community Dialogue Workshop

-ENGL 441: Faulkner and the Global South
+ENGL 393: Faulkner and the Global South

 ENGL 441: Modern and Contemporary Black Literatures of the Americas

-My research and teaching focus on Global Anglophone Literatures, African American and African Diasporic Literatures, Postcolonial Theory, and Gender and Sexuality Studies.
+My research and teaching focus on Global Anglophone Literatures, African American and African Diasporic Literatures, Nordics Literatures, Postcolonial Theory, and Gender and Sexuality Studies.
 In my literature and writing courses, students interact with a range of texts, cultural perspectives, and ideas and are active participants in the production of knowledge.
 Through their active involvement in class discussions, my students develop the ability to engage with language on a deeper level and, as a result, to harness their power to affect change in their fields, the academy, or the world at large.

-My research analyzes representations of interracial intimacy, racial and gender hierarchies, and colonial inheritance in literature from across the globe.
-My first book, Policing Intimacy: Law, Sexuality, and the Color Line in Twentieth-Century Hemispheric American Literature (University Press of Mississippi, 2021) examines literary representations of sexual policing of the color line across spaces with distinct colonial histories and constructions of race: Mississippi, Louisiana, Haiti, and the Dominican Republic.
-I am currently at work on my second book, Peripheralized Norths and Souths: Representations of Belonging and Colonial Liminality in US Southern and Icelandic Literatures, under contract with the University Press of Mississippi.
+Additionally, my first book, Policing Intimacy: Law, Sexuality, and the Color Line in Twentieth-Century Hemispheric American Literature (University Press of Mississippi, 2021) examines literary representations of sexual policing of the color line across spaces with distinct colonial histories and constructions of race: Mississippi, Louisiana, Haiti, and the Dominican Republic.

 Along with Icelandic scholar, Haukur Ingvarsson, I coordinate The Nordic Faulkner Studies Network, which connects Faulkner scholars living and working in Nordic countries, as well as other scholars across the globe researching Faulkner in relation to Nordic literatures, cultures, and histories.